Early and Middle Grades Education

 Dr. Patton has been teaching college students since 1986 and joined West Chester University in 1992.
 She has taught EDE 251 Child Development; EDE 352 Self and Group Processes in the Diverse Classroom; EDE 401 Creativity in the Classroom: and EDE 543 Creative Expression in the Elementary School.
 She wants her students and teachers to become better thinkers by enhancing their critical and creative thinking skills.
 Her current research focuses on facilitating self-reflective teaching and supporting creative expression in the classroom.
 She has recently published two articles that describe using teaching portfolios to scaffold self-study.

 Before joining the faculty at West Chester University, Dr. Donna Sanderson held a variety of teaching and administrative positions in a public school district in Pennsylvania.
-She has taught undergraduate reading courses for the Department of Literacy at West Chester University and at Arcadia University and Gwynedd-Mercy College.
-At West Chester Dr. Sanderson teaches many field-based courses and supervises student teachers during their capstone semester.
-Dr. Sanderson's research focuses the importance of play, working with parents, Professional Development Schools, and developmentally appropriate pre-school programs.
+She has taught courses for the Department of Literacy at West Chester University and at Arcadia University and Gwynedd-Mercy College.
+At West Chester, Dr. Sanderson's teaching focuses on preparation for teaching the early grades, especially the Pre-K Methods and Field course.
+Dr. Sanderson's research focuses on the importance of play, working with parents, using hands-on manipulatives as teachig tools, and the importance of service-learning experiences for teacher candiates.

 Dr. Van Schooneveld worked for many years in the NYC public school system as a classroom teacher and Dean of Students.
 She continued her education at the University of Pennsylvania.
 While working towards her doctorate, she participated on three National Science Foundation grants to provide STEM experiences to underserved K-12 students in the Philadelphia region, and improve teacher education in those academic fields.
 She continued her research interests in teacher education, professional development, and STEM education.
 She joined the West Chester University Department of Early and Middle Grades faculty in Fall 2013.
 Dr. Van Schooneveld teaches EGP 220: Theory and Field Experiences, and supervises student teachers.